openbmc/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

       Resolving deltas: 100% (13385/13385), done.
       Checking connectivity... done.

-   The hardware layer now exists
-   with other layers inside the Poky reference repository on your build host as ``meta-altera`` and contains all the metadata needed to support hardware from Altera, which is owned by Intel.
+   The hardware layer is now available next to other layers inside the Poky reference repository on your build host as ``meta-altera`` and contains all the metadata needed to support hardware from Altera, which is owned by Intel.